-A: LF needs disturbance and vegetation/fuel treatment data or Event data from FY 2021.
+A: LF needs disturbance and vegetation/fuel treatment data or Event data from FY 2023.
 This data will be evaluated for incorporation into a LF Events geodatabase depicting disturbance and vegetation/fuel treatment activities.
-Events data are first priority for periodic updates (LF 2008, LF 2010, LF 2012, and LF 2014).
+Events data are first priority for annual updates.
 The information in the Events geodatabase is used to update existing vegetation and wildland fuel layers to reflect changes in landscape conditions.
 If your organization possesses older or newer Event data LF will archive the data for evaluation and potential use in future mapping updates or comprehensive remaps.